-The Alberta Opioid Dependency Treatment (ODT) Virtual Training Program is a component of broader efforts to respond to the opioid crisis in Alberta by improving the capacity of prescribers and allied health care providers involved in treating opioid use disorder.
+The Alberta Opioid Dependency Treatment (ODT) Virtual Training Program is a component of broader efforts to respond to the drug poisoning crisis in Alberta by improving the capacity of prescribers and allied health care providers involved in treating opioid use disorder.

 Read The Alberta ODT Virtual Training Program Course Overview for module learning objectives and durations.